Evolution and Marine Diversity

 Cornell students, this course fulfills the following requirements (just like BioEE 1780):

-Evolution and Marine Diversity "EMD" students learning from their TA in Palmer-Kinne Lab. (photo by Jan Factor)
+Evolution and Marine Diversity "EMD" students learning from their TA in Palmer-Kinne Lab.

-Patterns of diversity and processes of evolution.
+This course explores the patterns of diversity and processes of evolution.
 Topics include the diversity of life, the fossil record, macroevolutionary patterns, the genetics and developmental basis of evolutionary change, processes at the population level, evolution by natural selection, modes of speciation, long-term trends in evolution, and human evolution.
 Field exercises and laboratory work are emphasized.